lynerlok/MbiGlog/README.md

 18. OPTIONAL : To use the main database server rename DjangoProjects/glogServer/settings.py.prod into settings.py (make your backup before)

+19. Add an upstream to test with my latest commit : git remote add upstream https://github.com/lynerlok/lynerlok/MbiGlog.git

+20. Update your repo with : git pull upstream master

+21. Remove conflicts

+22. Continue to perform your test !

-19. Make a pull request on Github if your test is conclusive.
+23. Make a pull request on Github if your test is conclusive.

-20. Be patient, I will process your request as soon as possible.
+24. Be patient, I will process your request as soon as possible.

-21. Your request is added to the main code !
+25. Your request is added to the main code !

-## NOTE : TO update forked repository please make a pull request between this repo and your repo !
+## NOTE : TO update forked repository please make a pull request between this repo and your repo ! (see 19,20,21)